corda/corda-gradle-plugins/cordapp-cpk/README.md

 It replaces the legacy `cordaRuntime` configuration.

-The legacy `cordaCompile` and `cordaRuntime` configurations are built upon Gradle's deprecated `compile` and `runtime` configurations, which will likely be removed in later versions of Gradle.
+The legacy `cordaCompile` and `cordaRuntime` configurations are built upon Gradle's deprecated `compile` and `runtime` configurations, which have finally been removed in Gradle 7.0.
-We need to replace both `cordaCompile` and `cordaRuntime` before this happens.

 # Tasks.